Last updated: 10 August 2022

 - If we decide to send you information closely related to services already used by you.

-You can opt-out from receiving our commercial communication at any time free of charge by clicking on the “unsubscribe” link included in our emails or by contacting us directly.
+You can opt-out of receiving our commercial communications at any time, free of charge, by clicking on the “unsubscribe” link included in our emails or by contacting us directly.

 HOW LONG DO WE KEEP YOUR PERSONAL DATA?